Balance8/wdi-dt-57/work/w02/d2/01-js-classes.md

 ### Overriding Methods
 <br>

-- If we define a method that already exists, we "override" it.
+- If we define a method that already exists in the object hierarchy, we "override" it.
 For example, we can override the Object's `toString` method by adding it to our class:

 	```js
 	  // existing methods above